Unveiling Project-Specific Bias in Neural Code Models: Methodology

 \section{Methodology}

-In this section, we first analyze the \emph{project-specific bias learning behavior} of neural code model, and then we propose the bias mitigation mechanism, called batch partition regularization (BPR), to alleviate the bias of neural code model.
+In this section, we first introduce the analysis and interpretation methods of the project-specific bias learning behavior.
+Then we illustrate the details of the proposed bias mitigation mechanism, called batch partition regularization (BPR).